 Cortical release reflexes (known as pathologic reflexes), which include snout, sucking, and palmomental reflexes, commonly occur in older patients without a detectable brain disorder (eg, dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
 Treatment is... read more ).
 A Babinski reflex (extensor plantar response) in older patients is abnormal; it indicates an upper motor neuron lesion, often cervical spondylosis with partial cord compression.

-Evaluation of sensation How to Assess Sensation For the ability to sense a sharp object, the best screening test uses a safety pin or other sharp object to lightly prick the face, torso, and 4 limbs; the patient is asked whether the pinprick... read more includes touch (using a skin prick test), cortical sensory function (eg, graphesthesia, stereognosis), temperature sense, proprioception (joint position sense), and vibration sense testing.
+Evaluation of sensation How to Assess Sensation Similar to the motor examination, the sensory examination is designed to localize dysfunction and help determine whether the problem is in the cerebral cortex, thalamus, sensory pathways in... read more includes touch (using a skin prick test), cortical sensory function (eg, graphesthesia, stereognosis), temperature sense, proprioception (joint position sense), and vibration sense testing.
 Aging has limited effects on sensation.
 Many older patients report numbness, especially in the feet.
 It may result from a decrease in size of fibers in the peripheral nerves, particularly the large fibers.
 Nonetheless, patients with numbness should be checked for peripheral neuropathies Peripheral Neuropathy Peripheral neuropathy is dysfunction of one or more peripheral nerves (the part of a nerve distal to the root and plexus).
 It includes numerous syndromes characterized by varying degrees of... read more .
 In many patients, no cause of numbness can be identified.

 Many older people lose vibratory sensation below the knees.
 It is lost because small vessels in the posterior column of the spinal cord sclerose.
 However, proprioception, which is thought to use a similar pathway, is unaffected.